MicrosoftDocs/PowerShell-Docs-Modules/reference/docs-conceptual/Crescendo/get-started/choose-command-line-tool.md

 ---
 # Choosing the command-line tool for Crescendo

-Developing a cmdlet with Crescendo is a rapid, reliable way to _amplify_ a command-line tool to produce a cmdlet-like experience.
+Using Crescendo is a rapid, reliable way to _amplify_ a command-line tool to produce a cmdlet-like experience.
 Many times, the tool you need to work with is directly tied to the technology you are attempting to automate.
 This makes the tool choice simple.
 However, not all tools work the same way.
 To optimize your investment when developing a cmdlet, consider the following